RolandWarburton/knowledge/Linux/Host Names.md

 systemctl status named
 ```

+### Firewall configuration

+DNS runs on port 53 on tcp/udp.
 Poke holes in the firewall for DNS ports so they wont be blocked when a client makes a request.

+If you are using firewall-cmd, then use these instructions.

 ```none
 firewall-cmd --zone=public --add-service=dns --permanent